George W. Bush: Publications and appearances

-Bush opposed President Biden's withdrawal of American troops from Afghanistan, saying that the withdrawal made him "concerned" and that it had the potential to "create a vacuum, and into that vacuum is likely to come people who treat women as second class citizens".
+Bush opposed President Biden's withdrawal of American troops from Afghanistan, saying that the withdrawal made him "concerned" and that it had the potential to "create a vacuum, and into that vacuum is likely to come people who treat women as second-class citizens".
 During an interview with Deutsche Welle on July 14, 2021, Bush reaffirmed his opposition to the troop withdrawal, calling the plan "a mistake".

 On September 11, 2021, the 20th anniversary of the September 11 attacks, Bush gave a speech at the Flight 93 National Memorial, praising the heroism of the people on Flight 93 and the spirit of America.
 He also said that he "saw millions of people instinctively grab for a neighbor's hand and rally to the cause of one another.
 That is the America I know."

-Bush condemned the assassination attempt on then-former president Trump on July 13, 2024, calling it "cowardly" and applauded the Secret Service's response.
+Bush condemned the assassination attempt on then-former president Trump, who was the presumptive Republican nominee, on July 13, 2024, calling it "cowardly" and applauding the Secret Service's response.
 However, Bush did not participate in that year's Republican National Convention, which took place two days after the attempt, and where Trump was nominated for a third time.
-He also chose not to endorse any candidate in the presidential election.
-After Trump and JD Vance's victory, Bush offered his congratulations.
+He also chose not to endorse any candidate in the 2024 presidential election.
+After the election was called for Trump, Bush offered his congratulations to him and his running mate JD Vance.
 He stated that the large turnout for the election was a "sign of the health of our republic and the strength of our democratic institutions".
 He also congratulated Biden and Harris on their years of public office.
 On January 20, 2025, Bush and his wife attended Trump's second inauguration.
-On September 10th, 2025, Bush released a statement condemning the assassination of Charlie Kirk.
+On September 10, 2025, Bush released a statement condemning the assassination of Charlie Kirk.
 He wrote "Today, a young man was murdered in cold blood while expressing his political views.
 It happened on a college campus, where the open exchange of opposing ideas should be sacrosanct."
 He also elaborated on political violence in the United States: "Violence and vitriol must be purged from the public square.
 Members of other political parties are not our enemies; they are our fellow citizens.
 May God bless Charlie Kirk and his family, and may God guide America toward civility."